-It’s important that you are smart about what materials you are translating.
+It’s vital that you are smart about what materials you are translating.
 Before planning your budget, you should ask yourself: Does this content need to be translated in the first place?

 Pick content that is important for people to be able to understand.
-You should also consider if the people who will need the translated materials are a part of your target audience for this particular content.
-If the content being translated doesn’t speak to the people who will be reading the translated material, you probably don’t need to spend money and time getting this content translated.
+You should also consider if the people needing the translated materials are a part of your target audience for this particular content.
+If the translated content doesn’t speak to the people who will be reading the translated material, you probably don’t need to spend money and time getting this content translated.

 Avoid Common Mistakes

-Throughout the process of creating your translation budget, there are common mistakes that people make which can increase costs.
-Here’s a reminder of some of the common mistakes that you should avoid while building your budget.
+Throughout the process of creating your translation budget, there are common mistakes that can increase costs.
+Here’s a reminder of some common mistakes you should avoid while building your budget.

 - Don’t make last-minute requests.
 Have a plan and maintain it.
-Once you have your initial schedule, make sure you are adding any new requests and their deadlines onto your calendar, to ensure you remember to submit translation requests on time.
+Once you have your initial schedule, make sure you add any new requests and their deadlines onto your calendar to ensure you submit translation requests on time.

 - Don’t request repeat content.
 If you have already had similar materials translated, don’t re-request them.
 You can use translation memory to reuse phrases that have already been translated to avoid paying to have them translated again.

 - Only translate what you need.
-If the materials you’re planning to translate don’t speak to the audience who will be using them, don’t translate them.
-Further, don’t spend money to translate materials into languages that aren’t represented in your audience.
+If the materials you plan to translate don’t speak to the audience who will be using them, don’t translate them.
+Further, don’t spend money translating materials into languages that aren’t represented in your audience.

 - Don’t make your content longer or more complex than it needs to be.
 The higher the word count on your project, the higher your price will be.
-Further, more complex wording can make translation take longer and drive up your price.
-Make your content as short and simple as possible to get high-quality translation for the best price.
+Further, more complex wording can make translation take longer and increase your price.
+Make your content as short and straightforward as possible to get a high-quality translation for the best price.

 Book a Consultation Call Today

 Language is the foundation of our world and daily lives.
-At Traduality, we believe that language can help us connect with each other and can help companies get closer to their customers.
+At Traduality, we believe that language can help us connect and help companies get closer to their customers.

-We have years of experience helping a variety of companies with translation projects and helping to make businesses accessible to their audience.
-We set ourselves apart from other top translation companies with absolutely peerless customer service and the ability to handle every detail of your translation project.
-At Traduality, we offer a comprehensive range of language services, from translating and localizing services to interpreting services and SEO.
+We have years of experience helping various companies with translation projects and helping to make businesses accessible to their audience.
+We set ourselves apart from other top translation companies with peerless customer service and the ability to handle every detail of your translation project.
+Traduality offers a comprehensive range of language services, from translating and localizing to interpreting services and SEO.